sanneduinkerx/progressive-web-apps-2021/README.md

 ## Wishlist:
 Things I want to add/change in the future:
-- A back link on detailpage to go back to search results from an artist
 - to structure code more, make modules for routes and the api fetch (only if there is time)
 - Loading state
 - favorites list, with cache service worker